juliangut/generator-barephp/README.md

 ### Yeoman Generators

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
-You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.
+You get to choose what type of application you wish to create, such as a PHP application.

 To install `generator-barephp` from npm, run: